 - Gray scale

 All candidates will also have access to scratch paper and a pen provided by LSAC for use with the Digital LSAT.
-LSAC will also provide a stylus that can be used to underline and highlight text on the tablet.
+Digital LSAT test takers will also be permitted to use their own pencil and eraser for making notes.
+In addition, LSAC will provide a stylus that can be used to underline and highlight text on the tablet.